 runmodel()

-# Add significant residual edges
+# Add significant residual edges via stepup

-mod_rnm_stepup <- mod_rnm_empty %>%
+mod_rnm_stepup <- mod_rnm %>%

 stepup(matrices = "omega_epsilon", alpha = 0.01)

-stepup_residual = mod_rnm_stepup)
+rnm_stepup = mod_rnm_stepup)

-# Extract residual network
+# Extract and visualize the residual network

 omega_residual <- getmatrix(mod_rnm_stepup, "omega_epsilon")